RAF Bassingbourn: United States Air Forces in Europe

 During the late 1940s, the United States Air Force began rotating deployments of Strategic Air Command (SAC) Boeing B-29 and Boeing B-50 Superfortresses squadrons to the United Kingdom as "Show of Force" deployments.

 With the Soviet blockade of Berlin in 1948 and the subsequent Berlin Airlift, these aircraft began regular deployments to the United Kingdom.
 These deployments were designed to send a message to the Soviet Union that despite the Berlin Airlift and Korean War, the United States was prepared to respond with atomic weapons to any Soviet aggression in Western Europe.
 Besides Bassingborn, SAC deployed squadrons of bombers to RAF Lakenheath and RAF Marham in Norfolk.

 Jurisdiction of Bassingbourn remained with the Royal Air Force.
 The United States Air Forces in Europe (USAFE) 7516th Air Support Squadron, 3909th Air Base Group stationed at RAF South Ruislip provided logistical support for these squadrons while in the UK.
 These deployments were of a brief nature, beginning in August 1950 and ending in May 1951.
 It is unknown if any United States atomic weapons were ever deployed to the United Kingdom.

 RAF Bomber Command

-In February 1952, RAF Bassingbourn received its first allocation of English Electric Canberra bombers and became the first jet bomber operational conversion unit (OCU) in the world.
+In February 1952, RAF Bassingbourn received its first allocation of English Electric Canberra bombers and the first jet bomber operational conversion unit (OCU) in the world, No. 231 Operational Conversion Unit RAF, began operations.
 Canberras operated from Bassingbourn for 17 years and one of the aircraft is on static display in the Barracks.
+Thereafter 231 OCU was moved elsewhere.
 From 1963 to 1969 the Joint School of Photographic Interpretation was also located there.

-On 29 August 1969, the last RAF Commanding Officer, Sqn Ldr A.M.
+On 29 August 1969, the last RAF Commanding Officer, Squadron Leader A.M.
 McGregor MBE, turned over the station to the British Army as Bassingbourn Barracks.

 Since approximately 1970 the site has retained its RAF links by being the home of 2484 (Bassingbourn) Squadron Air Training Corps.